Last Updated on June 8, 2024 by Dave Farquhar

 A 1962 exclusive

 Marx set 452 featured the windup 490.
 Both the windup 490 and set 452 didn’t make it to 1963.
 Marx discontinued the windup 490 after one year, 1962, due to reliability problems from what I understand.
-The design of this locomotive didn’t lend itself well to Marx’s windup motor, although it functioned well as an electric and enjoyed a long production run in that configuration.
-In fact, the 490 is one of the most common (and cheap) Marx electric locomotives.
+The design of this locomotive didn’t lend itself well to the stress of winding up and running Marx’s windup motor.
+The plastic was too thin and brittle.
+But the 490 did function very well as an electric and enjoyed a long production run in that configuration, up to the end in 1974.
+In fact, the 490 is one of the most common and affordable Marx electric locomotives.

 The windup 490 isn’t in the price guides.
 It also doesn’t turn up on Ebay very often.